Invertible matrix: Methods of matrix inversion

-Gaussian elimination is a useful and easy way to compute the inverse of a matrix.
-To compute a matrix inverse using this method, an augmented matrix is first created with the left side being the matrix to invert and the right side being the identity matrix.
+To convert this to a practical method for determining using this method, one uses an augmented matrix whose left side is the matrix to invert and whose right side is the identity matrix.
 Then, Gaussian elimination is used to convert the left side into the identity matrix, which causes the right side to become the inverse of the input matrix.